-‘RHOA’ Kenya Moore Provides Matt Jordan Relationship Update
+‘RHOA’ Star Kenya Moore Provides Matt Jordan Relationship Update

 “It’s been kind of crazy.
 We would get into arguments and he would come break a window in my house.”

-Yet Kenya added that Matt never put his hands on her and that she thought that his violent outbursts were really just his way of getting attention from her than the result of a true anger problem.
+Yet, Kenya added that Matt never put his hands on her, and she thought his violent outbursts were really just his way of getting attention from her than the result of a true anger problem.
 She also said that Matt treated her like a queen and always put her first during their relationship.

-Yet Kenya’s brother didn’t seem convinced by her defense of Matt.
+However, Kenya’s brother didn’t seem convinced by her defense of Matt.
 Kenya’s brother pointed out to her that she, as someone who wants kids, didn’t have the time to wait for Matt to grow up and become more mature.
 By the end of the lunch, Kenya began to wonder if she should heed her brother’s advice to truly move on.
 In a confessional interview, Kenya admitted that she has to be serious about what she really wants in life.

 “It makes me think, what am I doing?
 I’m wasting time.
 Either I want the drama or I want a family.
 I want a family.”